Yelp/dockersh/README.md

 =========

  * How do we deal with changed settings (i.e. when to recycle the container)
+    * Document just kill 1 inside the container?
+ * Fix up go panics when eixting the root container.
  * More config settings?
  * getpwnam so that we can interpolate the user's shell from /etc/shells (if used in ForceCommand mode!)
  * Change config over to be INI style
-    * This would be nicer, as we could also add global per user config
+    * This would be nicer, as we could also add global per user config as [username] type sections
  * Decent test cases
  * Make the darwin nsenter version less crazy - or kill as less features?
  * Allow setting the max memory for the container's processes